 Finding the refund option on Steam’s website is not as transparent as it should be, and it might take a while to figure everything out and you can get your money back.
 Instead of wasting your time on navigating their support pages, you can let DoNotPay assist you with getting that Steam refund.
-Start by opening DoNotPay in your web browser or on your iOS smart device and follow these easy steps:
+Start by opening DoNotPay in your web browser and follow these easy steps:

 - Once you log in, choose Chargeback Instantly

 - Pick a payment option you used to buy an item on Steam

 - Choose the name and the address of your bank